 Relationship to Quality CABG is an elective procedure that may be overused; therefore, more average rates would represent better quality.
 Benchmark State, regional, or peer group average.
 Definition Number of CABGs per 100,000 population.
 Numerator Number of CABGs in any procedure field.
-Age 40 years or older.
-Exclude MDC 14 (pregnancy, childbirth, and puerperium) and MDC 15 (newborns and neonates).
+All discharges age 40 years and older.
+Exclude MDC 14 (pregnancy, childbirth, and puerperium) and MDC 15 (newborns and other neonates).
 Denominator Population in MSA or county, age 40 years or older.
-Type of Indicator Area Level, Utilization Indicator Empirical Rating 19
+Type of Indicator Area Level, Utilization Indicator Empirical Performance Population Rate: 315.03 per 100,000 population at risk Empirical Rating 19

 CABG is a potentially overused procedure, although several studies have noted that CABG is not often performed for inappropriate indications (under 15%).
-The risk factors associated with CABG include smoking, hyperlipidemia, and older age, and risk adjustment with demographic data at a minimum-is recommended.
+The risk factors associated with CABG include smoking, hyperlipidemia, and older age, and risk adjustment with demographic data-at a minimum-is recommended.
 This indicator was designed for use with CABG volume and mortality indicators.